2E0PGS/2E0PGS.github.io/music/audio-setup.md

 [NAD Stero Amplifier 3020i](https://en.wikipedia.org/wiki/NAD_3020) (1978 ish)

 Clear audio amp with lots of punch for its size.
-It's probably one of my favorite amps I ever used.
+It's probably one of my favourite amps I ever used.
 Simple interface without lots of useless features.

 ## CD player